longyan97/longyan97.github.io/_pages/about.md

 ## News

-* **[Oct 3, 2023]** I am excited to give a seminar talk regarding my graduate research on embedded and sensing security at [MIT CSAIL](https://calendar.csail.mit.edu/events/269336) on Oct 4.
+* **[Oct 3, 2023]** I will be delivering a seminar talk regarding my graduate research on embedded and sensing security at [MIT CSAIL](https://calendar.csail.mit.edu/events/269336) on Oct 4.
 * [Sep 15, 2023] My paper EM Eye is accepted at NDSS'24 without revisions (35 papers accepted out of 483 submitted, top 7.2%).
 We demonstrate how attackers may visually spy on households by analyzing side-channel EM leakage of smart home cameras owned by the victim.
 Demos will be put up soon!
 * [Aug 15, 2023] I am very excited to contribute to the First International Workshop on Security and Privacy of Sensing Systems [(Sensors S&P 2023, co-located with SenSys)](https://sensorssp.github.io/sensorssp23/) as a program committee member.
 Please see the CFP and consider joining us in Istanbul!
 * [July 19, 2023] I will be serving on the technical program committee of the 19th International Conference on Mobility, Sensing and Networking [(MSN 2023)](https://ieee-msn.org/2023/).
 The paper submission deadline is Aug 5.
 Please consider submitting your works here!